ramo-dev/hypr-configs/README.md

-This repo contains configurations for my hyprland DE
+This repo contains configurations for my hyprland DW

 # hyprland.conf
 This file contains the following: